diego1389/dev_docs/Design patterns/Clean architecture.md

 ## Domain-centric architecture

 - Business logic is independent from DA layer.
 It is in the center.
-It should have any dependencies.
+It should have any dependencies (self-contained).
     - Clean
     - Hexagonal / Ports and adapters
     - Onion architecture.

 ## Clean architecture.
-    - Domain and application compose the business logic.
+    - Domain and Application compose the business logic (layer) of the application.
     - Infrastructure (other things + interacting to DB).
     - All dependencies point towards the core of the application (application and domain layers).
-    - Define interface in the application layer and in the domain layer and the other layers will interact with the interfaces without caring about the implementation details.
+    - Define interfaces in the application layer and in the domain layer and the other layers will interact with the interfaces without caring about the implementation details.
+        - The implementation itself will be defined in the Infrastructure layer.
     - Inner layers contain business logic and outer layers contain infrastructure and interaction with the outside world.
+        - Inner layers define interfaces and outer layers define implementation.

 - Create projects (one project for each layer of clean architecture):